 The reality of life is that our current lifestyle will dictate to a certain extent what we wear each day.
 Sure when you were working you dressed up more.
 There was an expectation that you’d dress professionally at work, now that you’re a mum at home, and have small kids who require you to get down on to the floor to play, you need practical and comfortable clothing.

-Jeans can still be dressed up to look sophisticated – check out the jeans styling of Jennifer Aniston, who will add a scarf, a pair of boots, a blazer or leather jacket to her jeans.
+- Jeans can still be dressed up to look sophisticated – check out the jeans styling of Jennifer Aniston, who will add a scarf, a pair of boots, a blazer or leather jacket to her jeans.
 Also, one of the keys to her look is that her hair is always well groomed.
 Want to look sophisticated?
 Spend some time on your grooming each day.
+Check out this post on 16 ways to wear jeans too!

-Accessories are key to styling up your outfit.
+- Accessories are key to styling up your outfit.
 Whether it’s a scarf, necklace, stack of bracelets, belt, even a cocktail ring can be fun ways of adding some style to your otherwise bland outfit.
+More tips on how to take an outfit from casual to dressy here.

-Practicality may be your current driver, but it’s amazing how grooming yourself (hair and a touch of makeup), plus an accessory or two can take an otherwise borking outfit and make it stylish.
+- Practicality may be your current driver, but it’s amazing how grooming yourself (hair and a touch of makeup), plus an accessory or two can take an otherwise boring outfit and make it stylish.